ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 1. Raspberrypi - any model
    1. Install Mosquitto broker to the pi and connect it to your network
       1. Alternatively, you can use the MQTT client included with Home Assistant, as this project has full support for Home Assistant (Arduino Core version only currently).
-2. 12V submersable water pump
+2. 12V submersible water pump
 3. 3m or more of Vinyl tubing with 10mm ID and 13mm OD

 ***SETUP***